remotestorage/remotestorage.js/doc/nodejs.rst

-If you are writing a Node.js command line application you can open a browser window to let the user create an OAuth token (or return an existing one) and redirect it to a web page that displays it so they can they paste it in their terminal.
+If you are writing a Node.js command line application you can open a browser window to let the user create an OAuth token (or return an existing one) and redirect to a web page that displays it so they can they paste it in their terminal.
 Here is how `rs-backup`_, a remoteStorage backup utility, does it:
 `authorization dialog from Node.js`_ and the matching HTML `auth page`_.